Council To Consider Boys And Girls Club Addition, Housing Incentives - NewsBreak

 Beshears Bring Message Of Hope To Dawson Springs

-Governor Andy and First Lady Brittany Beshear brought a message of hope and thanksgiving to Dawson Springs and first responders during a Monday stop at Pennyrile State Resort Park Lodge.
-The Governor and First Lady visited everyone in the dining room who were the guest of Pennyrile State Park as...
+Governor Andy and First Lady Britainy Beshear brought a message of hope and thanksgiving to Dawson Springs and first responders during a Monday stop at Pennyrile State Resort Park Lodge.
+The Governor and First Lady visited everyone in the dining room of Pennyrile State Park as part of an early...

 Hopkinsville’s Salvation Army Opens Holiday Season With Kettle Kickoff